home-assistant/home-assistant.io/source/_components/plex.markdown

 {% configuration %}
 show_all_controls:
-  description: "Forces all controls to display.
+  description: Forces all controls to display.
 Ignores dynamic controls (ex. show volume controls for client A but not for client B) based on detected client capabilities.
-This option allows you to override this detection if you suspect it to be incorrect."
+This option allows you to override this detection if you suspect it to be incorrect.
   required: false
   default: false
   type: boolean